How we use your information

 -The purpose of electronic monitoring and record keeping and as such will be held on our electronic monitoring System Access Mobizio.

-Job applicants, current and former Right at Home Guildford & Farnham employees
+Job applicants, current and former Right at Home GF employees

-Right at Home Guildford & Farnham is the data controller for the information you provide during the process unless otherwise stated.
-If you have any queries about the process or how we handle your information, please contact us via the “contact us” area of our website.
+Right at Home GF is the data controller for the information you provide during the process unless otherwise stated.
+If you have any queries about the process or how we handle your information, please contact us via the "contact us" area of our website.

 What will we do with the information you provide to us?